weltyj/SkyFill/README.md

   * -fsrt \<thresh\> \<ramp\> -- Sets the threshold and ramp for probability a pixel is identified as a sky pixel (and will be replaced).
 Default thresh is 0.9, default ramp is 200.
 Reasonable thresh values are 0.5 to 0.99.
 Higher values result in less pixels identified as sky.  ramp changes how fast probability changes around thresh.  ramp of 10 gives a very slow change, while ramp of 200 gives a reasonably fast change.
   *  -fsh \<pl\> \<pr\> -- Fix Sky Hue.
 If a small area of the sky has been blown out, the hue will be incorrect.
 If there is also an area of sky adjacent to the blown out area, a repair can be attempted.  pl, and pr are the left and right markers for the area of the sky to attempt a repair.
 They are expressed as a proportion, i.e "-fsh 0.75 1.0" will attempt to repair the right 25% of the image where sky is detected.
   * -msu \<0|1|2\>  -- run a smoothing filter over the sky after all processing is complete.
 Recommended mode is "-msu 0", the other modes are experimental.
-  * -sd \<S\> -- a factor applied to the esimated sky saturation model, default is 1.0
+  * -sd \<S\> -- a factor applied to the estimated sky saturation model, default is 1.0
   * -r_tos_thresh \<thresh\> -- threshold to ignore pixels in very localized areas of the sky for estimating local sky rgb in preliminary steps repairing errant sky pixels.
 Default is 0.02.
 Reasonable values are 0.01 to 0.05.
 The default will be sufficient in most cases.
   * -LF \<filename\> -- add lens flare and aperture ghosts created by specular light (i.e. the sun) defined in *filename*